OSMCha/osmcha-django/README.rst

     :target: https://coveralls.io/github/willemarcel/osmcha-django?branch=master

-    A database and frontend to OSMCHA.
+A database and frontend to `OSMCHA<https://github.com/willemarcel/osmcha>`_.
 The aim of OSMCHA is to help find harmful edits in the OpenStreetMap.

 License: GPLv3